-A systematic review and meta-analysis were conducted to determine the prevalence of HRAS, KRAS, and NRAS mutations in head and neck cancer (HNC) patients.
-Overall, 149 studies from the past 20 years were selected and integrated, comprising more than 8500 patients.
-The available data was stratified according to geographical regions, clinical features, and tumor characteristics, including human papillomavirus (HPV) infection, tumor stage and grade.
-The estimated mutations prevalence worldwide for HRAS is 7% (95 % CI = 5.38-9.06, p<0.01, I2 = 87%), but is more than double in South Asia (15.28% ,95 % CI = 12.34-18.77, p=0.13, I2 = 39%).
-KRAS and NRAS estimated mutations prevalence is 2.89% (95 % CI = 2.19-3.80, p<0.01, I2 = 67%) and 2.20% (95 % CI = 1.86-2.59, p<0.01, I2 = 29%) respectively.
-Odds ratio (OR) analysis shows a significant association between HRAS mutation and high tumor stage or grade (OR = 3.63; 95% CI = 1.53-8.64), and a significant association was found between HPV-positive status and KRAS mutations (OR=2.09, 95% CI = 1.01-4.31).
-Moreover, the distribution of codon substitution of HRAS, KRAS and NRAS in each of the HNC sites is presented.
-This comprehensive meta-analysis gives insight into the worldwide prevalence of RAS family members and reinforce them as potential therapeutic targets in HNC patients
+A systematic review and meta-analysis were conducted to establish the prevalence of HRAS, KRAS, and NRAS mutations in head and neck cancer (HNC) patients.
+Overall, 149 studies from the past 20 years comprising over 8500 patients were selected and integrated for this analysis.
+The available data were stratified according to geographical region, clinical features, and tumor characteristics, including human papillomavirus (HPV) infection status, tumor stage, and tumor grade.
+The estimated global HRAS mutation prevalence was 7% (95 % CI = 5.38-9.06, p<0.01, I2 = 87%), but this rate was more than twice as high in South Asia (15.28% ,95 % CI = 12.34-18.77, p=0.13, I2 = 39%).
+KRAS and NRAS estimated mutation prevalence rates were 2.89% (95 % CI = 2.19-3.80, p<0.01, I2 = 67%) and 2.20% (95 % CI = 1.86-2.59, p<0.01, I2 = 29%) respectively.
+Odds ratio (OR) analyses revealed a significant association between HRAS mutation and high tumor stage or grade (OR = 3.63; 95% CI = 1.53-8.64).
+Additionally, a significant association was found between HPV-positive status and KRAS mutation (OR=2.09, 95% CI = 1.01-4.31).
+In addition, the distribution of codon substitutions in HRAS, KRAS, and NRAS associated with different HNC anatomical sites was assessed.
+Overall, this comprehensive meta-analysis offers insight into the worldwide prevalence of RAS family mutations and reinforces their promise as viable therapeutic targets in HNC patients

 1. Introduction:

 Head and neck cancer (HNC) includes neoplasms that arise in the oral cavity, pharynx, larynx, sinuses, nasal cavity, and salivary glands (1).
-The main risk factors are tobacco smoking, alcohol abuse, and human papillomavirus (HPV) infection.
-Other risk factors include wood and leather dust, Epstein Barr Virus (EBV) infection, and betel nut chewing (2).
-Intensive research in the last decades confirmed on the molecular level that this disease is exceptionally heterogeneous, and there is no single genetic alteration or a unique dysregulated molecular pathway responsible for its development and progression (3).
-This heterogeneity may explain the limited efficiency of current systemic therapies for HNCs and emphasize the need to study specific and less common genetic alterations that may affect patients' disease characteristics and clinical outcomes.
+The main risk factors associated with HNC incidence include tobacco smoking, alcohol abuse, and human papillomavirus (HPV) infection.
+Other risk factors include wood and leather dust exposure, Epstein Barr Virus (EBV) infection, and betel nut chewing (2).
+Intensive research in recent decades has confirmed that this disease is exceptionally heterogeneous at the molecular level, and there is no single genetic alteration or a unique dysregulated molecular pathway responsible for its development and progression (3).
+This heterogeneity may explain the limited efficiency of current systemic therapies for HNCs, emphasizing the need to study specific and less common genetic alterations that may affect disease characteristics and clinical outcomes in HNC patients.

-Ras GTPase family are crucial players in many signaling networks controlling cell proliferation, differentiation, and survival (4).
+Ras GTPase family proteins are crucial players in many signaling networks, controlling cell proliferation, differentiation, and survival (4).
 HRAS, KRAS, and NRAS share significant sequence homology and largely overlapping functions (5).
 Mutations in RAS family members are well-established drivers of cancer.
 Gain-of-function mutations in RAS genes are found in ∼19% of human cancers (6), prompting interest in identifying anti-RAS therapeutic strategies for cancer treatment.
-The immense effort put over the years in developing inhibitors for RAS has led to several breakthroughs in recent years, allowing targeted therapy for patients with alteration in the RAS genes (7)(8).
+The immense effort put towards the development of RAS inhibitors has led to several breakthroughs in recent years, allowing for the targeted treatment of patients with alterations in these RAS genes (7)(8).

-Many studies reported the prevalence of HRAS, KRAS, and NRAS in HPV positive and negative HNC.
-Although the mutations in the RAS family are seemingly rare in some large cohorts, a broader analysis of the data reveals a considerable variation.
-Broad analysis of the mutation prevalence in genes within the RAS family can better characterize the HNC landscape and the potential for innovation in personalized treatments.
-Therefore, the purpose of this study was to conduct the first systematic review and meta-analysis on the prevalence of mutations in the RAS genes in HNC.
-We included further analysis on anatomical sites, geographical regions, and association with patient's clinical features.
+Many studies have reported the prevalence of HRAS, KRAS, and NRAS mutational status in HPV-positive and HPV-negative HNC patients.
+Although mutations in these RAS family genes are seemingly rare in some large cohorts, a broader analysis of the data reveals considerable variation among studies.
+A broad analysis of the prevalence of mutations in specific RAS family members thus has the potential to better characterize the HNC landscape and the potential for innovation in personalized treatments.
+Therefore, the purpose of this study was to conduct the first systematic review and meta-analysis evaluating the prevalence of mutations in RAS genes in HNC.
+In addition, this analysis examined the relationship between these mutations and tumor anatomical sites, geographical regions, and patient clinical features.